poshea48/portfolio/src/markdown-pages/about.md

 My name is Paul O'Shea, and I am a Full Stack Developer.

-I live on the beautiful island of Maui Hawaii, with...
+I live on the island of Maui Hawaii, with...

 ####This beautiful lady
 #####Abigail